OST to Exchange Migration

 See how to create mailboxes in Exchange server

-If you want to migrate to the Exchange Public folder, refer to below link to create public folder on Exchange server and assign the required permissions to the admin user.
+If you want to migrate to an Exchange Public Folder, refer to the link below to create the public folder on the Exchange server and assign the required permissions to the admin user.

 Steps to create Public folder in Exchange server and assign permission to the admin user